c13/eks/README.md

 ### Preparing to create cluster

-Apply terraform from main to crete Cloudtrail logs and bucket for them.
+You could apply terraform from main folder to create Cloudtrail logs and bucket for AWS api logs.

 #### Create an EKS Cluster using Terraform (Optional)